RECORDING AVAILABLE: The First Ever

 Thursday, April 9, 2020

-Order the recording at the bottom of the page
+Access the recording at the bottom of the page [Now FREE]

 Noon – 4:10PM US Eastern Standard Time